University Of Connecticut School Of Law – History, Rankings, Acceptance Rate & More

 1. What LSAT Score Do I Need For UConn Law?

-You need an LSAT score between 158 and 163 to be competitive for UConn Law, with the median score for the 2025 entering class at 161.
-Targeting this range strengthens your chances in the selective admissions process.
+You need an LSAT score between 160 and 164 to be competitive for UConn Law, with the median score for the 2026 entering class at 162.
+Targeting this range can strengthen your application, improve your admissions prospects, and help you stand out in a selective pool of applicants seeking admission to the school.

 2. What GPA Do You Need For UConn Law School?

-You need a GPA between 3.5 and 3.87 to be competitive for UConn Law School, with the median GPA for the 2025 entering class at 3.72.
-Meeting these admission criteria increases your chances of admission in the selective applicant pool.
+You need a GPA between 3.55 and 3.9 to be competitive for UConn Law School, with the median GPA for the 2026 entering class at 3.78.
+Reaching this range can strengthen your application, improve your admission prospects, and make you a more competitive candidate in this year’s selective applicant pool.

 3. What Is The Acceptance Rate For UConn Law School?